Roasted Radicchio Wedge Salad

 Serve this roasted radicchio recipe like a wedge salad!

 Have you ever had a classic wedge salad?
 It’s such an old school dish, but I still regulary see it on the menu at steakhouses.
-It’s a big wedge of iceberg lettuce topped with bacon, tomatoes, onions and blue cheese dressing.
+It’s a big wedge of iceberg lettuce topped with bacon in oven, tomatoes, onions and blue cheese dressing.

 There’s something about this salad that is alluring for sure, but I think we can do better.
 Let’s make it with roasted radicchio and update the ingredients a little.

-So, while the radicchio is roasting, you’ll have time to whip up an old culinary school / restaurant standby: balsamic reduction.
-Simply cook balsamic vinegar in a small pot until it is reduced by half and nice and syrupy.
+So, while the radicchio is roasting, you’ll have time to whip up an old culinary school / restaurant standby: balsamic glaze.

-You may want to make a double batch, because this balsamic reduction is great on literally ANY vegetable, including balsamic asparagus.
+You may want to make a double batch, because not only is this balsamic glaze perfect for this radicchio recipe, it’s great on literally ANY vegetable, including asparagus roasted, and also drizzled over steak lettuce wraps.

 Roasted Radicchio Wedge Salad

 This Roasted Radicchio Wedge Salad is a new take on a classic restaurant dish.
-Radicchio is roasted until just tender, then topped with a balsamic vinegar reduction, walnuts, blue cheese and parsley.
+Radicchio is roasted until just tender, then topped with balsamic glaze, walnuts, blue cheese and parsley.

 Ingredients